rasteric/kvstore/README.md

 }
 ```

+See the tests for more examples.
 Notice that `kvstore.NotFoundErr` is returned when a `get` operation fails.
 Since all kinds of errors can occur with file-based databases, this API was chosen instead of the more common `value, ok:=db.Get(key)` from maps and other key value stores.
 Check for the error with `errors.Is(err,kvstore.NotFoundErr)` to distinguish it from other errors.
 Use `SetDefault` to set a default, in case of which the default is returned if no value was set.

 ## Documentation